-You’ll find that your resistance to being honest has more to do with an underlying need for acceptance, rooted in fear.
+You’ll find that your resistance to being honest has more to do with an underlying need for acceptance, which is rooted in fear.

 Fear of being judged and not liked, and the fear of being rejected.

-Now I’m not saying that we should go around blurting out our feelings without any consideration for the other person, because on the other hand, that can have disastrous effects and ruin relationships.
+Now I’m not saying that we should go around blurting out our feelings without any consideration for another person, because that can have disastrous effects and ruin relationships.

-Empowered living will require you to speak your truth so that you can ultimately live in the space of your higher self from a place of love.
+Empowered living will require you to speak your truth so that you can ultimately live in the space of your higher self from a place of love, not fear.